BJP: For a strong, stable, inclusive & prosperous India

 Shri LK Advani, Shri Atal Bihari Vajpayee & Shri Murli Manohar Joshi at a BJP meet in New Delhi

-In a rather small period of time the BJP rose to become a major force to reckon with in the Indian political system.
-In 1989 (9 years since its inception), the party’s tally in the Lok Sabha shot up from 2 (in 1984) to 86 seats and the BJP was at the centre of anti-Congress movement that led to the creation of the National Front, which governed India from 1989-1990.
+In a relatively short period, the BJP became a significant force to reckon with in the Indian political system.
+In 1989 (9 years since its inception), the Party's tally in the Lok Sabha shot up from 2 (in 1984) to 86 seats, and the BJP was at the centre of the anti-Congress movement that led to the creation of the National Front, which governed India from 1989-1990.
 The rise continued through the 1990s as the BJP formed governments in several states in the assembly elections of 1990.
-In 1991 it became the principal opposition party in the Lok Sabha, a remarkable feat for a rather young party.
+In 1991, it became the principal opposition party in the Lok Sabha, a remarkable feat for a rather young party.

 bjp-namo-in3